Syntrojex/Dart-Concepts/01-introduction/04-introduction-to-ipa.md

 | **Store Upload Format** | AAB (Android App Bundle) preferred | IPA is the standard upload format for the App Store |

 ---

+## How IPA Apps Are Distributed
+Unlike APK (which can be shared freely and installed by simply opening the file), IPA distribution is much more restricted due to Apple's closed ecosystem:

+1. **App Store** — the primary and most common method of distribution for regular users
+2. **TestFlight** — Apple's official platform for beta testing apps before public release
+3. **Ad Hoc / Enterprise Distribution** — used for internal company apps or limited testing, requiring specific device registration

+> Unlike Android, you generally **cannot** just send someone an `.ipa`
+> file and have them install it directly — Apple's security model
+> requires proper signing and distribution channels.

+---